NVIDIA-METROPOLIS/example-helm-charts/README.md

 Overriding these parameters can be achieved by creating a new values file or explicitely set a parameter in the command line ,i.e. commandlevel.values.yaml, holding the modified 'nvidia' section.

-Here is an example deployment command line using Helm3:
+Here is an example deployment command line using Helm 3:

 ```bash
 helm install <deployment name> <helm package> -f commandlevel.values.yaml --set global.nvidia.docker.password=<NGC_API_KEY>